brainlife/app-tractseg/README.md

 You can submit this App online at https://doi.org/10.25663/brainlife.app.95 via the “Execute” tab.

 Input: \
 The dwi image in .nii format.
-TractSeg will generate CSD peak from this dwi before running TOM tracking, and Tractography.
-It should be registered to MNI or ACPC aligned t1w.
+TractSeg will generate CSD peaks from this dwi before running TOM tracking, Tractography, and Tractometry.
+The input dwi image must have the same "orientation" as the Human Connectome Project data (MNI space) (LEFT must be on the same side as LEFT of the HCP data).
+Alternatively, a peaks.nii.gz file can be given as input (App "TractSeg - from peaks to tractometry" https://doi.org/10.25663/brainlife.app.684).

+Optional inputs:
+- T1w images (registered to the dwi), required for cst_msmt_5tt option.
+- tensor image (registered to the dwi), required to run Tractometry on either FA, MD, RD, or AD instead that on the peak length (default).

 Output: \
 The segmented white matter tracts.